UNiXMIT/UNiXextend/docs/trace.md

      ```
 3. Start AcuToWeb then exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.

-4. Zip up the gateway.log and attach to the support incident.
+4. Zip up the gateway.log and attach to the support case.

 ## AcuToWeb Build: